Port Moody-Coquitlam Railway: Route

-The eastern terminus of the railway was a pier next to the delta of Noons Creek at the end Burrard Inlet in Port Moody.
+The western terminus of the railway was a pier next to the delta of Noons Creek at the end Burrard Inlet in Port Moody.
 It then continued along an alignment roughly parallel or on top of today's Avalon Drive.
-It continued close to what is now Ungless Street (albeit on a less steep grade than the present road) through the grounds of Eagle Ridge Hospital in Port Moody.
+It continued close to what is now Ungless Way (albeit on a less steep grade than the present road) through the grounds of Eagle Ridge Hospital in Port Moody.
 It them followed Guildford Way in Coquitlam for about two kilometres before it met the Dewar/Deeks spur which ran along Pinetree Way from the Canadian Pacific Mainline at what is now southern end of Lafarge Lake.
-From there it turned northwards and ran somewhat parallelly next to Pipeline Road until it crossed the Coquitlam River at what is now Galette Park.
+From there it turned northwards and ran somewhat parallel next to Pipeline Road until it crossed the Coquitlam River at what is now Galette Park.
 The railway continued north along what is now the Crystal Falls Trail until it crossed the Coquitlam River a few hundred metres south of B.C.
 Hydro's 500 kV right of way.
-It then continued closely along Pipeline Road until reaching its Northern Terminus.
+It then continued closely along Pipeline Road until reaching its northern terminus.